Missing (opera): Development

 The libretto for the work was developed by Marie Clements prior to the selection of the composer.
 Four different composers were asked to set a portion of this libretto, and their settings were anonymized and sung before a jury to select the work's ultimate composer (Brian Current).

 The compositional style is spare, reminiscent of a "chamber music suite".
 It "eschews familiar operatic conventions such as showy arias, huge choruses and a linear plot".
 The opera is in English and Gitxsan, an indigenous language spoken in the traditional territory along much of the Highway of Tears.

 Performance history

 The opera's unofficial premiere in November 2017 was before the "community of the missing" in the Downtown Eastside of Vancouver, one of the opera's two settings.
 This was followed by a five-night run in each of Vancouver and Victoria later in the month.
-The show was directed by renowned Canadian director Peter Hinton.
+The show was directed by renowned Canadian director Peter Hinton-Davis.

+In 2019 Pacific Opera Victoria remounted Missing, in partnership with the Victoria Native Friendship Centre, Prince George Native Friendship Centre, Regina Treaty/Status Indian Services, Regina Symphony Orchestra, and Prince George Symphony Orchestra.
+The performances took place in Victoria, Regina, and Prince George.

-Anchorage Opera presents the American premiere in March 2023.
+The United States première of Missing was presented by Anchorage Opera in March 2023.